 Module 2: Chakra 2; Anatomy of the Pelvic Girdle; Hip Openers and Forward Bends

-Module 3: Chakra 3; Anatomy of the Trunk; Twists and Arm Balances
+Module 3: Chakra 3; Anatomy of the Trunk; The Psoas; Core Awareness and Activation

-Module 4: Chakra 4; Anatomy of the Arms, Elbows, Wrists, Hands and Shoulders; Backbendsa
+Module 4: Chakra 4; Anatomy of the Arms, Elbows, Wrists, Hands and Shoulders; Backbends and Twists

-Module 5: Chakra 5; Anatomy of the Shoulder Girdle, Neck and Head; Inversions and Arm Balances
+Module 5: Chakra 5; Anatomy of the Shoulder Girdle, Neck and Head; Arm Balances and Inversions

-Module 6: Chakras 6 & 7; Anatomy Review; and Restorative Asana
+Module 6: Chakras 6 & 7; Anatomy of the Mind; Restorative Asana

 Cost: Training and Accommodations

-, and you will be sent a registration form to be filled out and returned with your deposit.
+Please fill out these forms and mail the Registration Form and Application along with your deposit to New Day Yoga 2716 Bent Creek Drive Kennesaw, GA 30152.
 Registration for any Module should be done six weeks prior to the start date of the Module you are hoping to attend.
 Once your registration and deposit has been received and approved, you will be sent a packet of reading assignments and questions to be completed before the beginning of the Module.

-For All Modules: 1) Holy Bible (any translation), 2) Key Muscles of Yoga by Ray Long, 3) In Search of the True Light by Mike Shreve, 4) New Day Yoga Notebook for each Module
+For All Modules: 1) Holy Bible (any translation), 2) Key Muscles of Yoga by Ray Long, 3) The Heart of Yoga by T.K.V.
+Desikachar, 4) New Day Yoga Notebook for each Module

 For Module 1: Anatomy for Vinyasa Flow and Standing Poses by Ray Long